TronBetAssist/TronBetAssist.github.io/index.md

 *Any issues with the app, please go [here](https://github.com/TronBetAssist/TronBetAssist.github.io/issues) and click "New Issue"

+## How to use Dice Assist
+1. After installation, run diceassist.exe (if it's not already running)

+2. Choose your options on the Dice Assist UI

+3. Click Start!

+4. If you haven't already authenticated your TRX Wallet App, you will get a prompt to do so.
+Choose "Until next Login" to allow the application run indefinitely.

+Press F4 to stop/reset the application

+Don't touch your mouse or keyboard as this may interrupt the application

 ## Donation
 If you find this application helpful and would like to support me for my efforts, please donate what you can.
 Every little bit helps me out.